 Source: College Board

 While these averages provide a helpful overview of the broad range of study costs in the US, it’s worth remembering that there remains significant variation in tuition fees charged by each type of institution.
 At the most prestigious public universities, for instance, fees may be just as high as those in the private sector.
-For instance, the University of Michigan (the highest-ranked public US university in the QS World University Rankings®) estimates fees for new out-of-state students in 2014/15 at $41,906, plus $10,246 for room and board, and $1,048 for books and study supplies.
+For instance, the University of Michigan (one of the highest-ranked public US universities in the QS World University Rankings®) estimates fees for new out-of-state students in 2016/17 at $45,410, plus $10,872 for room and board, $1,048 for books and study supplies and $2,454 for personal and miscellaneous items.
+This adds up to a total budget of $59,784, or $65,462 for graduate students.

 What funding is available to study in the US?

 When assessing the costs of studying in the US, it’s usual to distinguish between the “sticker price” – the published rates – and the amount students actually pay once various sources of funding are considered.
-As of 2011-12, 85% of full-time undergraduate students at four-year universities in the US received some form of financial aid, including 83% of those at public colleges and 89% at private non-profit colleges.
+In 2013/14, 85% of full-time undergraduate students at four-year universities in the US received some form of financial aid, including 83% of those at public colleges and 89% at private non-profit colleges.

 Often, the most prestigious US universities – with the highest sticker prices – offer the most generous funding opportunities.
-At MIT, the highest ranked university in the US (and the world), 90% of undergraduates and 86% of graduate and professional students receive financial aid.
+At MIT, the highest-ranked university in the US (and the world), 91% of undergraduates receive financial aid.
 At Caltech, almost 60% of undergraduates receive aid, while 98% of graduate students and 99% of doctoral candidates receive full financial support.
 Similar figures are cited by most other leading US universities, with forms of support including scholarships, grants, assistantships and work-study schemes.

 While some funding avenues are only open to US citizens, there are also lots of aid opportunities available to international students.
-The University of Pennsylvania, for instance, has allocated $6 million this academic year in funding specifically for undergraduates from outside of the US and its neighbors Canada and Mexico.
-According to data collected by US News, Harvard University allocated aid to 540 international undergraduates in 2013/14, with the average grant standing at $51,854, while Yale University awarded an average of $56,630 to a total of 349 international undergraduates.
+The University of Pennsylvania, for instance, allocates over $6 million every academic year in funding specifically for undergraduates from outside of the US and its neighbors Canada and Mexico.
+According to data collected by US News, Harvard University allocated aid to 559 international undergraduates in 2015/16, with the average grant standing at $56,268, while Yale University awarded an average of $54,954 to a total of 336 international undergraduates.

 Funding information is provided on each US university’s website, and students should usually apply for financial aid at the same time as their application is submitted.
 A small number of elite US universities also have “need-blind” admission policies for all applicants.
 This means students’ financial background is not considered during the admissions process, and the university pledges to provide sufficient aid to ensure every successful applicant is able to attend.